wakaztahir/react-staggered-grid/lib/README.md

 #### gridController : StaggeredGridController (optional)

-provide a controller object to call functions on the grid , see `useStaggeredGridController` hook
+provide a controller object to call functions on the grid , see `createStaggeredGridController`

 ## StaggeredGridItem